-Open a stream for simultaneous input and output.
+PortAudio stream for simultaneous input and output (using NumPy).

 To open an input-only or output-only stream use InputStream or OutputStream, respectively.
 If you want to handle audio data as plain buffer objects instead of NumPy arrays, use RawStream, RawInputStream or RawOutputStream.